 - This point is particularly important where you may have concerns about your child’s other biological parent or want your spouse (who may be a custodial adult through second marriage but not your child’s biological parent) to be the guardian of your child.

+A Personal Directive is a legal document that appoints a person or persons to make personal decisions for you if you cannot make your own decisions (due to illness, injury or incapacity).
 Once the appointment comes into effect, the person(s) you designated can make decisions on your behalf relating to any or all of the following: your health care; where you live; with whom you live and associate; your participation in social, educational and employment activities; and legal matters that do not concern your property and assets.

 Without a Personal Directive, to make personal decisions on your behalf, a person must apply to the Court to become your Guardian.
 Unfortunately, the application process is cumbersome and requires the aid of a layer, resulting in extra expenses.

+An enduring power of attorney is a legal document that appoints a person or persons to manage your personal and financial property.
 An Enduring Power of Attorney typically does not come into effect until you lose capacity.
 Once the appointment comes into effect, the person(s) you designated can manage your financial affairs by, among other things: paying bills; depositing and investing your money; and maintaining or selling land and other property.

 Without an Enduring Power of Attorney, to make financial decisions on your behalf, a person must apply to the Court to become your Trustee.
 Unfortunately, the application process is cumbersome and requires the aid of a layer, resulting in extra expenses.
 Additionally, until someone is appointed as your Trustee, no one will be able to manage your property or use the same for your care and support.

+A Will, Personal Directive and an Enduring Power of Attorney that are out of date could create problems.
 Laws change, and personal and financial circumstances change.
 Accordingly, you should review these documents on a regular basis and especially after major life events (such as marriage, divorce, children, etc.) to make sure they still reflect your wishes.